Managing Stress and Finding Balance

 Here’s how I managed stress during this time

 This meant tossing everything I don’t need, and preparing boxes to donate and sell since there wasn’t time to do that pre-move.
 I’ve gotten rid of what I thought was a lot of clutter but there’s still so much more than I realized, and I don’t want to bring that into our new home.
 There’s a lot to donate, sell, and post to eBay when I get back.

 I took a step back

 My anxiety levels were pretty high a few weeks ago.
 There wasn’t one particular thing that set it off but I was feeling very anxious and needed to give myself a break, so I worked remotely when I didn’t need to be in the office, co-worked with a friend, did lots of flybarre and flywheel, and took a break for a few hours one day.
-I love our team but am lucky enough to be in a position to take some time to myself when I need it.

 I checked things off my list